paulburgess1357/LeetNeoCode/README.md

 - Highlighted, nicely wrapped markdown with optional inline images<sup>†</sup>
 - Per‑problem solution folder with automatic versioning (`Solution_1.cpp`, `Solution_2.cpp`, …)
 - Metadata comment (difficulty, tags, your own tags) folded at the bottom of every file
+- Support for multiple programming languages (C++, Python, Java, JavaScript, Go, and more)
+- Automatic code dependencies setup with appropriate language-specific helpers
+- Customizable UI with configurable colors, formatting, and display options

 <sup>†</sup> Images render only if you use a _Kitty‑protocol_ terminal and have [`image.nvim`](https://github.com/3rd/image.nvim) installed; otherwise we show lightweight placeholders.